-- 1. Be polite.
-Do not become abusive in messages to others. - 2.
+- a.
+Be polite.
+Do not become abusive in messages to others. - b.
 Use appropriate language.
-Do not swear, or use vulgarities or any other inappropriate language. - 3.
-Do not reveal personal information, including the addresses or telephone numbers, of students or colleagues. - 4.
-Recognize that email is not private.
-People who operate the system have access to all email.
-Messages relating to or in support of illegal activities may be reported to the authorities.

-- 5. Do not use the network in any way that would disrupt its use by other users. - 6.
-Consider all communications and information accessible via the network to be private property.
+Do not swear, or use vulgarities or any other inappropriate language. - c.
+Do not reveal personal information, including the addresses or telephone numbers, of students or colleagues. - d.
+Recognize that the District's electronic networks are not private.
+People who operate District technology have access to all email and other data.
+Messages or other evidence relating to or in support of illegal activities may be reported to the authorities. - e.
+Do not use the networks in any way that would disrupt its use by other users. - f.
+Consider all communications and information accessible via the electronic networks to be private property.